deomsh/CALCD/README.md

 Use: CALCD.G4B  help  function|operator|mem|syntax

-Remark: Arguments are space-separated, without '<' and '>', '[..]' is optional
+Remark: Arguments are space-separated, without '<' and '>', '[..]' is optional.
- Switches: /echo or /echoM or /echoR or /V (debug msg=3).
-Before argument Order of calculation: from left to right.
-NO brackets allowed Highest supported result: 9223372036854775807, about 19 integer digits + 18 decimals Highest input depends on function/ operator: see Help Lowest number: 0.0000000000000000001 (decimals: dot, no comma allowed) Error-messages are echood, while 'result' and 'rounded' are deleted Input of hexa-decimal integers allowed.
-Decimals: decimal numbers only New function/ calculation after '\\'
+ Switches before argument: /echo or /echoM or /echoR or /V (debug msg=3).
+ Order of calculation: from left to right.
+NO brackets allowed.
+ Highest supported result: 9223372036854775807, about 19 integer digits + 18 decimals.
+ Highest input depends on function/ operator: see Help.
+ Lowest number: 0.0000000000000000001 (decimals: dot, no comma allowed).
+ Error-messages are echood, while 'result' and 'rounded' are deleted.
+ Input of hexa-decimal integers allowed.
+Decimals: decimal numbers only.
+ New function/ calculation after '\\'.
- Names and switches are case-insensitive
+ Names and switches are case-insensitive.

 Example CALCD.G4B  help +